KSzczepa/CardGame/README.md

 # Card Memory Game

-The game helps with training your memory.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The card game inspired by Harry Potter.
+The goal is to guess all the pairs in as few moves as possible.

 ## Available Scripts